anthrax3/python-proxy-framework/README.md

 1. Push the branch up to GitHub and send a pull request for your branch

 ## License
-python-proxy-framework is free software and released under the terms of the GNU General Public License v2 (http://www.gnu.org/licenses/gpl-3.0.html), as specified in LICENSE.txt
+python-proxy-framework is free software and released under the terms of the GNU General Public License v2 (http://www.gnu.org/licenses/gpl-3.0.html), as specified in LICENSE.